TinyCircuits/Thumby-Website/docs/Education/Play-Video.md

 ### Rotate the video and scale it

 The Thumby screen is a typical wide rectangle, so to make this tall phone-style video fit onto the screen better, we will need to rotate and scale it before exporting it.
-Click on *View* and select *Export*:
+Click on _View_ and select _Export_:

 <center>
 ![Shotcut export](/images/Shotcut-export.jpg)
 </center>

-Once the settings are open, change the *Aspect ratio* values to 72 and 40 and set the *Rotation* to 90.
-Click on *Convert* and then press *OK* on the window that opens to export the modified video:
+Once the settings are open, change the _Aspect ratio_ values to 72 and 40 and set the _Rotation_ to 90.
+Click on _Convert_ and then press _OK_ on the window that opens to export the modified video:

 <center>
 ![Shotcut export settings](/images/Shotcut-export-settings.jpg)
 </center>

-Name the edited video *DancingAnimation-edited.mp4* so that it will be compatible with the program used in the next step.
+Name the edited video _DancingAnimation-edited.mp4_ so that it will be compatible with the program used in the next step.

 ---

 ## Convert MP4 to Bitmap

 To make the animation compatible with Thumby, we will want the video in terms of bitmaps.
-Use the following program *ConvertMP4ToMPBitmaps.py* to generate *video.raw* that will be used in the next, final step to get the video onto Thumby.
+Use the following program [**_ConvertMP4ToMPBitmaps.py_**](https://github.com/TinyCircuits/Thumby-Website/raw/main/docs/Education/ConvertMP4ToMPBitmaps.zip) to generate the _video.raw_ file that will be used in the next, final step to get the video onto Thumby.

+To use this program, you will need [**python**](https://www.python.org/downloads/) installed on your computer. [**Download the python file**](https://github.com/TinyCircuits/Thumby-Website/raw/main/docs/Education/ConvertMP4ToMPBitmaps.zip) to your computer, put the _DancingAnimation-edited.mp4_ file in the same folder as the python file.
+Once the python file and _DancingAnimation-edited.mp4_ are in the same folder, you should be able to double click the python file and it will run the following script to convert the _DancingAnimation-edited.mp4_ file to _video.raw_:

 ```py
 import cv2